 Centre for Accessibility

-You can get paid for taking good notes and sending them to a classmate with a disability.
-At the start of term, notetakers are recruited via class email for certain courses.
-As a student assistant, you can also help a student with a disability navigate certain tasks, like getting around campus.
+As a student assistant, you can get paid for taking good notes and providing them to a classmate with a disability.
+You can also help a student with a disability navigate tasks like getting around campus.

 Alma Mater Society (AMS)

 Many positions, generally based in the AMS Nest, are available year-round.
 Find work in customer service, food prep, administration, events, and more.

 If you like food or customer service, consider working in UBC restaurants, cafés, and eateries.

 UBC Athletics & Recreation

-Get hired as a coach, sports instructor, official, lifeguard, front desk clerk, or event staff.
+Get hired as a coach, camp instructor, lifeguard, front desk clerk, or event staff.

 The UBC Community

 The UBC campus is a bustling place with lots of businesses looking for part-time or seasonal help.
-Check out the businesses in Westbrook Village or along University Boulevard for hiring opportunities.
+Check out the businesses in Wesbrook Village or along University Boulevard for hiring opportunities.
 Employers include: